viodotcom/meta_logger/README.md

 ### Options

 * `:formatter_fn` (required) - The function which is used to format a given payload.
 The function must return a string or a list of strings.
 * `:filter_patterns` (optional) - Regex patterns which will be used to replace sensitive information in a payload.
+It is a list of strings or tuples (can be mixed).
+If tuples are given, the first element is used as a regex pattern to match, and the second is as a replacement which will be used to replace it, e.g. `{~s/"name": ".+"/, ~s/"name": "[FILTERED]"/}`.

 ## Release